 Hundreds of children, some as young as six or seven years of age, descend into these deep pits and crawl through a labyrinth of horizontal tunnels with rudimentary pick-axes and torches to chip away at the black rock.

 The tunnels are about one meter high and are carved into the side of the seam to extract coal.
 In other words, these tunnels are so small and narrow that only the size of a child can squeeze through.

 These child miners spend hours crouched inside the dark damp pits, struggling to breathe in the sulphur-rich air while collecting coal.
 This type of labour poses a serious threat to human life and to the local environment.

-Impulse NGO Network has been addressing the issue of human trafficking and child labour in the rat hole coal mines of the district of Jaintia Hills for the past nine years.
+Impulse NGO Network has been addressing the issue of human trafficking and child labour in the rat-hole coal mines of the Jaintia Hills district, for the past nine years.
 We have conducted several studies to investigate and report on the engagement of children and forced labour in the mines of Meghalaya.

 Based on these research studies, it has been estimated that approximately 70,000 children were employed in the rat-hole mines.
 Most of these children hail from the neighbouring countries of Bangladesh and Nepal.